Charleston Wrongful Death Attorneys

 Who Can File a Wrongful Death Claim in South Carolina?

 In South Carolina, the wrongful death statute allows for action to be pursued on behalf of the deceased’s spouse and children.
 In cases where there is no spouse or children, an action may be brought on behalf of the parents, heirs, or parties financially dependent on the deceased.
 We can help you determine if you are eligible to file and what damages you can recover.
+It is important for families to act swiftly and ensure that they are equipped with the proper documentation and knowledge to establish legal standing.

 What is the Statute of Limitations for a Wrongful Death Suit?